Quick start

 When should I use the Device Battery Life Calculator?

 Use it when your task matches one of these common needs: Estimate how long a power bank may run a tablet, light, router, or camera.
-Convert mAh and volts into watt-hours.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Estimate a sensor or small project runtime from battery mAh and average current in mA.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Device Battery Life Calculator doing with my inputs?